petrobras/ross/CONTRIBUTING.md

 If you want to test the documentation locally:

 - Install [pandoc](https://pandoc.org/installing.html), which is needed to convert the notebook files;
-- Install ROSS development version so that you have all packages required to build the documentation (see {ref}`setup_environment`).
+- Install ROSS development version so that you have all packages required to build the documentation (see {ref}`setup-environment`).

 Go to the ~/ross/docs folder and run: